 Review the process of meiosis, observing how chromosomes align and migrate, at Meiosis: An Interactive Animation.

-- Aberrations caused when a pair of homologous chromosomes fails to separate during anaphase I or when sister chromatids fail to separate during anaphase II, the daughter cells will inherit unequal numbers of chromosomes.
+- Errors occur when a pair of homologous chromosomes fails to separate during anaphase I or when sister chromatids fail to separate during anaphase II, producing daughter cells with unequal numbers of chromosomes.

-- Errors during anaphase I of meiosis only cause such aberrations resulting in unequal numbers of chromosomes.
+- Errors occur only during anaphase I of meiosis as chromosomes separate prematurely, triggering aberrations that result in unequal numbers of chromosomes in daughter cells.

-- Errors during meiosis introduce variations in the DNA sequence, which depends specifically on the size of the variant only.
+- Errors during meiosis introduce variations in the DNA sequence that cause changes throughout the phases of meiosis, the intensity of which depend specifically on the size of the variant.

 In some species, cells enter a brief interphase, or interkinesis, before entering meiosis II.
 Interkinesis lacks an S phase, so chromosomes are not duplicated.
 The two cells produced in meiosis I go through the events of meiosis II in synchrony.
 During meiosis II, the sister chromatids within the two daughter cells separate, forming four new haploid gametes.
 The mechanics of meiosis II is similar to mitosis, except that each dividing cell has only one set of homologous chromosomes.
 Therefore, each cell has half the number of sister chromatids to separate out as a diploid cell undergoing mitosis.